-Interstitial ads provide full-screen experiences, commonly incorporating rich media and video to offer a higher level of interactivity compared to banner ads.
+Interstitial ads provide fullscreen experiences, commonly incorporating rich media and video to offer a higher level of interactivity than banner ads.
 Creative assets are often large and take time to download.
-To ensure the best user experience, MoPub provides the ability to pre-cache creative assets prior to when the ad will be shown.
+To ensure the best user experience, MoPub provides enables you to pre-cache creative assets before the ad is shown.

-To help manage this added complexity, make use of the following MoPub SDK features:
+To help manage this added complexity, use the following MoPub SDK features:

-- iOS: use the variety of callbacks included within MPInterstitialAdControllerDelegate
+- iOS: Use the variety of callbacks included within

-Close buttons are required to be functional and fully visible to ensure that the end user is able to dismiss the interstitial when needed.
+Close buttons must be functional and fully visible to ensure that the end user can dismiss the interstitial when needed.

 MoPub provides the interstitial close button for all non-MRAID creatives:

-- Direct-serve/backfill line items setup through the UI with an image creative
+- Direct Serve or backfill line items that were set up through the UI with an image creative

-If the creative tag is a third party JS tag, it will depend on the creative type.
+If the creative tag is a third-party JS tag, what MoPub provides depends on the creative type:

-- If creative is not MRAID (just HTML) and MRAID box is not selected, the MoPub SDK will provide the close button.
+If the creative is not MRAID (just HTML) and the MRAID box is not selected, then the MoPub SDK provides the close button.

 The MoPub close button is located in the following locations:

-- For iOS, the close button can be found in the GitHub iOS SDK Resources folder.
+iOS: Find the close button in the GitHub iOS SDK Resources folder.

-- If you’re implementing interstitials based on a user action (e.g. selecting an option, finishing a game level), avoid implementing an interstitial ad for every user action.
+User actions: If you’re implementing interstitials based on a user action (such as selecting an option or finishing a game level), avoid implementing an interstitial ad for every user action.

-- Interstitial ad units can (and should) be used in combination with other ad formats (i.e. banner, native).
+Ad formats: Use interstitial ad units in combination with other ad formats (such as banner and native).

-- Be wary of partners in your waterfall that are not failing over correctly, as this will cause a decrease in your fill rate.
+- Failover: Be wary of partners in your waterfall who do not fail over correctly, because this will cause a decrease in your fill rate.